 Nostra Terra is focused on achieving profitable and sustainable growth within established hydrocarbon provinces.
-We see scope for sustained profitable growth, throughout many well-established hydrocarbon systems,.
-Our business model focused on the continual upgrading of our exploration and production portfolio by identifying, screening and investing in a diverse pipeline of upstream assets, targeting the most attractive established hydrocarbon areas.
-We focus on conventional reservoirs where assets tend to have lower lifting costs and long-life reserves.
+We see the scope for sustained profitable growth throughout many well-established hydrocarbon systems.
+Our business model is to continue upgrading our exploration and production portfolio by identifying, screening, and investing in a diverse portfolio of upstream assets, targeting the most attractive opportunities.
+We focus on conventional reservoirs where assets have lower lifting costs and long-life reserves.

-Review of business, future developments, trading outlook and future strategy
+Review of business, future developments, trading outlook, and future strategy

-The results for the year and financial position of the Company and the Group are shown in the financial statements from page 22, and are also noted in the Chairman's Report on page 2 and the Chief Executive Officer's Report on page 4.
+The results for the year and the financial position of the Company and the Group are shown in the financial statements.
+They are also noted in the Chairman's Report on page 2 and the Chief Executive Officer's Report on page 3.